gabrielsoltz/metahub/README.md

 ## Configuring MetaChecks and MetaTags

-- The option `--mh-assume-role` let you configure the role to assume in the affected account when you are using AWS Security Hub in a [Multiple Account setup](#multiple-account-setup) for executing `--meta-checks` and `--meta-tags`.
+- The option `--mh-assume-role` let you configure the role to assume in the affected account when you are using AWS Security Hub in a [Multiple Account setup](#multiple-account-setup) for executing `--meta-checks`, `--meta-tags` and `--meta-trails`.
-- For MetaTags, you need the policy: `tag:get_resources`
+- For MetaTags, you need a policy allowing the action: `tag:get_resources`
 - For MetaCheks, you can use the managed policy: `arn:aws:iam::aws:policy/SecurityAudit`
-- For MetaTrails, you need the policy: `cloudtrail:LookupEvents`
+- For MetaTrails, you need a policy allowing the action: `cloudtrail:LookupEvents`
 - If you need it to log in and assume a role in the same account, use the options `--mh-assume-role` to specify the role you want to use for `--meta-checks` and `--meta-tags` and the option `--sh-assume-role` for specifying the role you want to assume to read/write from AWS Security Hub.

 ## Single Account Setup